chrisarcand/chrisarcand.github.io/_posts/2022-12-23-bye-bye-birdie.md

 I'm very keen on the web returning to the idea of [protocols over platforms](https://knightcolumbia.org/content/protocols-not-platforms-a-technological-approach-to-free-speech).
-To that end, I'm permanently ending my Twitter usage and going all in on the 'Fediverse' and one of the few instances in the modern hype cycle of Decentralized Everything that - dare I say - may actually make great sense: decentralized social media.
+To that end, I'm indefinitely ending my Twitter usage and going all in on the 'Fediverse' and one of the few instances in the modern hype cycle of Decentralized Everything that - dare I say - may actually make great sense: decentralized social media.
 I've removed all main links to Twitter from my website, removed all usage of Twitter as a 3rd party OAuth provider, and replaced what I can with my Mastodon